 It built up my confidence to be able to read a use case from my fellow business analyst and give them feedback or point out something where I thought they could be more clear or a question that they might need to ask.
 That gave me confidence to be able to give them feedback, and it gave me confidence as well when they gave me that feedback both on what I was doing right and where I could improve.

-Our Business Analyst certification program at Bridging the Gap, we find participants achieve a lot of self-confidence because they, as part of the program, are applying what they’re learning and they submit it for instructor review.
+Our The Business Analyst Blueprint training program we find participants achieve a lot of self-confidence because they, as part of the program, are applying what they’re learning and they submit it for instructor review.
 They receive feedback on what they did well and where they can improve.
 And so they really know where they stand.
 Often people within your organization just are not able to provide that sort of feedback on your business analysis deliverables.
 That sort of unbiased expert feedback can be really hard to find.

 Tip 3 – Celebrate Your Wins